CommandersAct/pods/TCSDK/README.md

 <li>Test if conditions are met to fire a tag.
 For instance, if you set the <code>#EVENT#</code> to <code>click</code>, the tag with the condition <code>#EVENT# EQUAL 'click'</code> will be executed.</li>
 </ol>
 <h2 id="execution">Execution</h2>
-<p>When you call the sendData method, a hit will be packaged and sent to TagCommander's server.</p>
+<p>When you call the sendData method, a hit will be packaged and sent to Commanders Act's server.</p>
 <p><img alt="alt tag" src="../res/sdk_scheme.png" /></p>
 <h1 id="sdk-integration">SDK integration</h1>
 <h2 id="steps">Steps</h2>